- Do I need a Zoom account or any special software to use Zoom?

 What is the dress code?

 WSP Virtual Training is a professional environment.
-We ask all participants to dress business casual and log in frmo a distraction-free space.
+We ask all participants to dress business casual and log in from a distraction-free space.

 Will people be able to hear me right away?
 Do I need to mute myself?